allakulov/techlabs_flask_app/README.md

-## Deployment of the image classification DL model for techlabs Berlin project titled
+## Deployment of the image classification DL model for techlabs Berlin project titled `Beautify Berlin`
-# "Beautify Berlin"

 ## Running the app locally
 You can run the app locally running the following commands in the terminal